fedora-python/pep-drafts/pep-A.rst

 -------
 When one of Python standard library modules (such as ``_sqlite3``) cannot be compiled during a Python build because of missing dependencies (e.g. SQLite header files), the module is simply skipped.

 If you then install this compiled Python and use it to try to import one of the missing modules, Python will go through the ``sys.path`` entries looking for it.
-It won't find it among the *stdlib* modules and thus it will continue onto ``site-packages`` and fail with an ``ImportError`` if it doesn't find it.
+It won't find it among the *stdlib* modules and thus it will continue onto ``site-packages`` and fail with a ``ModuleNotFoundError`` if it doesn't find it.

 This can confuse users who may not understand why a cleanly built Python is missing standard library modules.